March 18 Meeting and Events Bulletin

 Monterey Civic Club – Founded in 1906, the club owns and meets monthly at the House of the Four Winds, located at 540 Calle Principal.
 This beautiful and historic adobe is believed to be the oldest women’s clubhouse in continuous use in the United States.
 Members meet the first Tuesday of each month for lunch and a social program ($20), often with a speaker of importance to members.
 Contact (831) 747-1072 for more information.

 Gentrain Society is an organization for life-long learners.
 They generally meet the first and third Wednesdays from 1:30-2:30 at the Monterey Peninsula College Lecture Forum #103.
 Lectures are free and open to the public (except $3.00 parking fee).
 Topics range from drama, history, and understanding civilizations and more.
 Courses are also offered, along with trips organized for special events.
-To see more information, visit gentrain.org.
+Note: Gentrain has arranged a special bus trip to tour the Crocker Art Museum in Sacramento on October 27.
+For more information, visit gentrain.org – Special events.

 ————————————